pjrinaldi/wombattools/README.md

 ## Version 0.2 Tools

 - wombatimager  - create a walafus read only zstd compressed forensic image given a source device and an image format name.
--
+- wombatinfo    - displays the forensic image metadata information
+- wombatlog     - displays the log from the creation of the forensic image
+- wombaverify   - verifies the raw forensic image within the walafus forensic image to ensure nothing has changed
+- wombatreader  - reads the raw forensic image and sends to stdout for use with other tools such as b3sum, xxd, etc.
+- wombatrestore - restores the raw forensic image to a physical device and can optionally verify the device when done